huss-osman/devops-learning/06-aws/cdn-cloudfront/02-cloudfront-origins.md

 ## Reflection

 Learning about CloudFront origins helped me understand how content is retrieved and distributed through AWS's global edge network.
-I also learned the differences between using Amazon S3, Application Load Balancers, and Amazon EC2 as origins depending on the type of application being delivered.
+I also learned the differences between using Amazon S3, Application Load Balancers, and Amazon EC2 as origins depending on the application.

 Understanding how origins and Origin Access Control work provides a strong foundation for building secure, scalable, and high-performance content delivery solutions with Amazon CloudFront.